maltaisn/game-console/sw/README.md

 There are several special defines that are set during compilation:

-- `BOOTLOADER`: the bootloader is present in the build
+- `BOOTLOADER`: the bootloader is present in the build (always true during simulation).
 - `SIMULATION`: the simulation is being built.
 - `SIMULATION_HEADLESS`: the simulation is being built without the main function.
-- `SIM_MEMORY_ABSOLUTE`: external memory are used in absolute mode (i.e. the whole memory is loaded).
+- `SIM_MEMORY_ABSOLUTE`: external memories are used in absolute mode (i.e. the whole memory is loaded).
-- `TESTING`: tests are being run.
+- `TESTING`: tests are being built.
 - `RUNTIME_CHECKS`: enables runtime checks in several locations (usually for simulation).